Marsko94/marsko94/README.md

 ### Hello there,
-Im Markus and im a norwegian app and fullstack developer 👋
+Im Markus and im an app and fullstack developer 👋

 - 🔭 I’m currently working on Metafoos.
 An App and website for keeping score of foosball matches.
 Coming soon!